biomejs/biome/CONTRIBUTING.md

   rule you might want to show an invalid case, for the formatter you might want to show how the new formatting changes, and so on.

-If in doubt, take a look to existing or past changesets.
+If in doubt, take a look at existing or past changesets.

 ### Documentation